stream-pi/essential-actions/obssuite/README.md

 ## Features

-* Set Streaming ON/OFF
+* Toggle Streaming
-* Set Recording ON/OFF
+* Toggle Recording
 * Set Profile
 * Set Scene
-* Set Mute status
+* Toggle Mute
 * Set Preview Scene
 * Set Replay Buffer
-* Set Studio Mode
+* Toggle Studio Mode
 * Set Volume

 ## Note

-This plugin is tested and is supposed to work ONLY on OBS Studio, and not other OBS alternatives like SL OBS.
+This plugin is supposed to work ONLY on OBS Studio, and not other OBS alternatives like SL OBS.